RobRendell/gTove/README.md

 * Verify whitelist/allow connections still works.

 ### Bugs
-* CorsAnywhere has locked down their endpoint.
+* cors-anywhere has locked down their endpoint.
 * Mini editor after cropping PDF only used top half of the screen.
 * NetworkedAction should have peerKey, not individual action types.
 * Colour picker in paint tool can change to "TRANSPARENT" with #00000000, starts to misbehave.